RaeesaParker/RaeesaParker/README.md

 Want to know more about me?
 [Check out my portfolio.](https://raeesaparker.github.io/portfolio/)

 I love learning, and try to make sure that I am always exploring new technologies.
-I am currently learning C#.
+I am currently learning C# and .NET.

 <br>